 Few places in the North Carolina mountains have the variety of leaf-viewing options that Banner Elk offers.
-Nestled at 3,740 feet above sea level, Banner Elk normally reaches peak color around the third weekend of October.
-Typically, leaves begin to change in early October, followed by a vivid progression for roughly three weeks.
+Nestled at 3,701 feet above sea level, Banner Elk normally reaches peak color around the third weekend of October.
+Typically, leaves begin to change in late September or early October, followed by a vivid progression for roughly three to four weeks.

 Another nice thing about a fall visit to Banner Elk is the close proximity to peak fall color from early October to early November.
 A quick 15-minute drive in early October up to Beech Mountain puts you at peak color because of its 5,506-foot elevation.
 Or, you can drive about 30 minutes in early November down to the Linville Caverns area and view peak colors there.